 • You will also have a good feeling, being the bearer of these great gifts of hope.

-You may be wondering if your loved one in middle stage Alzheimer Disease could work with these puzzles.
+Are you wondering if your loved one in middle stage Alzheimer Disease could work with these puzzles.
 Take a peek… Mary has Dementia and interesting technique

 Memory Jogging Puzzles capture attention, motivate participation and stimulate conversation.
 And, while your loved one is putting the puzzle together they are getting beneficial brain exercise, stimulating their problem solving skills; beneficial memory exercise stimulating emotions and memories..